It started in 2008, creating and managing creative-design focused online communities.

 Recruiting administrators and moderators to ensure a safe space for discussion and creativity was paramount, and partnering with other community leadership teams would prove key to long term success.

-Working with phpBB web community frameworks, crafting HTML pages, CSS, and basic scripting, unique communities were designed with forums, chat boxes, profile pages, a news portal, and arcade games.
+Working with phpBB web community frameworks, crafting HTML pages, utilizing CSS and basic scripting, communities were designed with forums, chat boxes, profile pages, news portals, and arcade games.

-In 2010, a daily blog would showcase music, books, and film reviews, photography selections, travel and writing diaries, and creative stories.
+In 2010, community forums would be complemented by work on a daily blog that would showcase music, books, and film reviews, photography selections, travel and writing diaries, and creative stories.

-In 2011, putting that early web design experience to work, I designed the campaign website for Vern Barrett for Legislature.
+In 2011, that early web design experience would be put to work, as I created the campaign website and helped facilitate social media for Vern Barrett for Legislature.

 The campaign provided the copy for content and I created pages for news, press, a biography, contact form, campaign photo gallery, press portal, campaign calendar, and donations.

 In 2017, I would go on to facilitate an overhaul of Executive Cleaning Services’ website and branding.